decentralised-dataexchange/bb-consent-api/README.md

 1. Clone this repository to your local server using `git clone`.
 2. Check out the latest release or any available release you wish to run.
 E.g. `git checkout tags/2023.10.4`.
 3. Execute `make setup`.
 This sets up the necessary dependencies and configurations for running the Consent BB API server instance.
-4. Execute `make build`.
+4. Execute `make api/build`.
 The compiles and assembles source code into executable files or libraries, following the instructions specified in the Makefile of Consent BB API server instance.
-5. Execute `make run`.
+5. Execute `make api/run`.
 This executes a predefined set of instructions in the  Makefile to launch or run the compiled Consent BB API server instance.

 The server is up and running now locally at https://api.bb-consent.dev/v2.
 You can use openAPIs with postman or the admin dashboard to interact with the Consent BB server instance.